StardustCollective/NodeCloud/scripts/uploadP12/windows/ReadMe.md

 ## 1️⃣ Quick Start (Copy & Paste)

 Run this in **Command Prompt (CMD)**:
+DO NOT run this command inside of your Ubuntu server!
+It will fail to work.
+It must be run in a fresh Windows Command Prompt.

 ```cmd
 powershell -NoProfile -Command "$s=\"$env:TEMP\upload-p12.ps1\"; iwr 'https://raw.githubusercontent.com/StardustCollective/NodeCloud/main/scripts/uploadP12/windows/upload-p12.ps1' -OutFile $s; powershell -NoProfile -ExecutionPolicy RemoteSigned -File $s; Remove-Item -LiteralPath $s -Force"